ASallin/starter-hugo-academic/content/authors/admin/_index.md

 Welcome.

 I am a PhD candidate in Economics (specialization in Econometrics) at the [Graduate Programme in Economics and Finance (GPEF)](https://www.unisg.ch/en/forschung/doktorat/graduateprogrammeeconomicsandandfinance) of the University of St. Gallen.
+My supervisor is [Beatrix Eugster](https://www.beatrixeugster.ch/).

 My research lies at the intersection between Economics of Education, applied causal Machine-Learning, and Policy Evaluation.
 In my thesis, I assess policies that foster better educational and economic outcomes for students from minority groups (such as gifted students or students with special needs).
 I am passionate about developing inclusive, welfare-increasing education policies that guarantee fair initial academic conditions by means of innovative machine-learning estimation procedures.